artsy/sharify/README.md

 }));
 ````

-2. Inject script and use the shared data in template if you want
+Inject sharify script in the view

 ````jade
 html